phoenix-rtos/phoenix-rtos-doc/building/README.md

 This chapter contains instruction how to build reference project and how to create the final system image.

+## Host operating system

+The instructions in the `Building` and `Running system on targets` chapters have been verified for the Ubuntu Linux distribution, so this is the easiest way to start working with Phoenix-RTOS.
+There is also the possibility to use MacOS, but it's not described in that detail for now.
+Using Windows isn't supported, but you can create a virtual machine with Ubuntu or try to use Docker.

 ## Obtaining the sources

 The first step of preparation of the final system image is the repository cloning.
 The repository should be cloned and **recursively** (to get the submodules):